syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Using-Grouping.md

 ---
 layout: post
 title: Using Grouping in Windows Forms Grouping control | Syncfusion
-description: Learn about Using Grouping support in Syncfusion Windows Forms Grouping control and more details.
+description: Learn about Using Grouping support in Syncfusion Windows Forms Grouping control, its elements and more details.
 platform: WindowsForms
 control: Grouping
 documentation: ug